These are due by Wednesday, December 14th by 5:00 p.m.

 There are three components to the self-evaluation (I may have said two - but I didn't mean it!).
 You will evaluate yourself on your participation in class, on your participation in the weekly short blog entries due the day before class, and on your participation in commenting on one another's work.
 You will evaluate yourself on a five point scale for each category.
 The criteria are as follows, for each category.
 Please read the criteria, and send me an email before our next class, which includes the name of each category and your self-evaluation for that category.
 You *may* include a paragraph or less commenting on your own work.
 You *may* give me links to your best work for the weekly short blog and/or commenting on the work of others.
-These links are required if you are giving yourself a 5 in that category; you should be able to easily point out an example of your own excellent work.
+These links are required if you are giving yourself a 4 or 5 in that category; you should be able to easily point out an example of your own excellent work.

 5: You always come to class, always participate multiple times, and your part in the discussion is productive (for instance, you might regularly move the overall discussion in a new direction).